The near-critical two-point function and the torus plateau for weakly self-avoiding walk in high dimensions: Introduction and main result

 This is proved in \cite[Theorem~4.1.18]{MS93} for the strictly self-avoiding walk, and the proof adapts directly to the weakly self-avoiding walk. \item Let $z\in (0,z_c)$ and $d \ge 2$.
 The two-point function obeys the Ornstein--Zernike decay

 with $c_z>0$.
 Off-axis behaviour is also known.
 This is proved in \cite{CC86b} and \cite[Theorem~4.4.7]{MS93} for the strictly self-avoiding walk.
-The bound \refeq{OZ} exhibits a power-law correction $x_1^{-(d-1)/2}$ to the exponential decay, which is a different power than in \refeq{Gmr} or \refeq{Gzcub}. \item Let $z\in (0,z_c)$ and $d>4$.
+The bound \refeq{OZ} exhibits a power-law correction $x_1^{-(d-1)/2}$ to the exponential decay, which is different from the power $|x|^{-(d-2)}$ in \refeq{Gmr} or \refeq{Gzcub} (unless $d=3$). \item Let $z\in (0,z_c)$ and $d>4$.
 The asymptotic behaviour of the mass is

 This is a statement that the critical exponent $\nu$ is equal to $\frac 12$.
 For the strictly self-avoiding walk, \refeq{masy} is proved in \cite{HS92a} and \cite[Theorem~6.1.2]{MS93} using the lace expansion.
 In Section~\ref{sec:masy}, we indicate the small changes need to prove \refeq{masy} for weakly self-avoiding walk.
-The method of proof was first developed for percolation \cite{Hara90}, and its elementary version for simple random walk is given in \cite[Theorem~A.2]{MS93}. \item Let $z\in (0,z_c)$ and $d>4$.
+The method of proof was first developed for percolation \cite{Hara90}, and its elementary version for simple random walk is given in \cite[Theorem~A.2]{MS93}. \item Let $d>4$.
 The critical two-point function has asymptotic behaviour

 This is proved for strictly self-avoiding walk in \cite{HHS03,Hara08}, for weakly self-avoiding walk in \cite{BHK18,Slad20_lace}, and for the continuous-time weakly self-avoiding walk (also known as the lattice Edwards model) in \cite{BHH19}.
 All these proofs use the lace expansion.
 The formula \refeq{Gzc} is a statement that the critical exponent $\eta$ is equal to zero\footnote{For the more difficult dimension $d=4$, $\eta=0$ is proved for the continuous-time weakly self-avoiding walk in \cite{BBS-saw4}.
 For dimensions $d=2,3$ it is predicted but not proved that the decay is of the form $|x|^{-(d-2+\eta)}$ with $\eta =\frac{5}{24}$ for $d=2$ and $\eta \approx 0.03$ for $d=3$.} for $d>4$. \end{enumerate}